 This effort will collect information representative of all US households, not only high-risk communities.
 Also, this will be the first study to establish a baseline of homes with CO alarms and their operability rate.

 Where and when is the study being conducted?

-Data collection will occur between fall 2018 and summer 2019 in 24 randomly selected metropolitan areas across the country.
-Our website – eurekafacts.com/CPSC-alarm-study – has the latest information on locations and dates.
+Data collection will occur between 2019 and 2020 in 24 randomly selected metropolitan areas across the country.
+The EurekaFacts website has the latest information on locations and dates.